top of page

 Frequently Asked Questions

-In New York, Metro Child and Family Psychology accepts the following insurances: Oscar Health, United Healthcare, Oxford, Cigna and Aetna.
+In New York, we accept: Aetna, Blue Cross Blue Shield (BCBS), Oscar, United Healthcare and Oxford.
 To request an appointment with one of these coverages, please use the following link:

 https://headway.co/providers/tanya-dwyer-masin